Kristina Esfandiari

-Kristina Esfandiari (born 4 March 1988) is an American singer-songwriter and producer who writes music and performs under the monikers Dalmatian, Miserable, and NGHTCRWLR, and with the bands King Woman and Sugar High.
+Kristina Esfandiari (born 4 March 1988) is an American singer-songwriter and music producer.
+She writes music and performs under the monikers Dalmatian, Miserable, and NGHTCRWLR, and with the bands King Woman and Sugar High.

 Early life

 Kristina Esfandiari was born to immigrant parents, an Iranian father and a Serbian mother.
 They raised her in a Charismatic Christian church.
-She was raised in Sacramento.
-At 22, she moved to the Bay Area.
+She was raised in Sacramento, California.
+At age 22, she moved to the San Francisco Bay Area.

 Career

-Esfandiari began her musical career as a vocalist for shoegaze band Whirr from 2012 to 2013 and was featured on the EP Around,before moving onto her own projects.
+Esfandiari began her musical career as a vocalist for shoegaze band Whirr from 2012 to 2013 and was featured on the EP Around, before moving onto her own projects.

 In her early years as a performer, Esfandiari became well known for her heavy and dramatic vocals during live shows.
 As of June 2021, Esfandiari releases music under a multitude of personas: Miserable, KRIS, Dalmatian, Sugar High, and NGHTCRWLR.

 Esfandiari is best known as the lead vocalist for the band King Woman.
 Esfandiari began King Woman as a solo project in 2009.
 The project later became a band, after she was joined by her childhood friend, Joey Raygoza.